FGC Cam-Over Wrenches – FAQ & User Guide

 - Tool “slips” or “breaks”

-- Prevents additional force from being applied0
+- Prevents additional force from being applied

 Result: